+Adjustable backrest tilt Adjust the tilt of the backrest to provide better comfort and back support.
 Adjustable seat position You can move the seats forwards or backwards depending on the space you need.
 Foldable headrests The outer seats have foldable headrests.
 This can give you more space when you fold the seats.

-Adjustable centre You can adjust the height of the centre headrest to fit the passenger, or set it to it's lowest position when the seat is not in use.

-headrest You can fold the seats to create more cargo space.
+Adjustable centre You can adjust the height of the centre headrest to fit the passenger, or set it to it's lowest position when the seat is not in use. headrest Foldable backrests You can fold the seats to create more cargo space.
 Each seat can be folded on its own.
 Seat heating The outer seats have access to three levels of heating.
 You can control this from the panel on the back of the tunnel console or from the centre display.